Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

-The absence of topologically required band touching for the non-bonding FTBs has a profound consequence: it allows significant gaps between the non-bonding FTBs and the dispersive bands.
-In contrast, the FTBs on the kagome \cite{BergmanDoronL2008Btfr}, Lieb \cite{Hwang}, pyrochlore \cite{BergmanDoronL2008Btfr}, and star \cite{Jacko-flat} lattices all have topologically required band touchings and therefore excitations into dispersive bands at arbitrarily low energies.
+The non-singularity of the non-bonding IFBs allows significant gaps between the non-bonding IFBs and the dispersive bands.
+In contrast, the IFBs on the kagome \cite{BergmanDoronL2008Btfr}, Lieb \cite{Hwang}, pyrochlore \cite{BergmanDoronL2008Btfr}, and star \cite{Jacko-flat} lattices are all singular and have topologically required band touchings, and therefore, excitations into dispersive bands occur at arbitrarily low energies.
 Thus, materials realizing these lattices are significantly less promising candidates to explore flat band physics at high electronic densities than materials that form kagome-Lieb lattices.
+New reticular materials tailored to exploit this structure could be readily synthesized to complement existing examples, such as Cu-BHT.

-As of yet, we have only considered the simplest possible tight-binding model.
-It is unlikely that this simple Hamiltonian will be realized in any material (although it may be possible for ultracold gases in optical lattices).
-The most important correction will commonly be a mismatch in the orbital energies of the metals and ligands.
-This energy difference is described by an on-site potential for the metals, $\delta$ [\cref{eq:H}].
-Non-zero $\delta$ does not induce a curvature in the FTBs regardless of its magnitude.
-We can understand this in terms of the localized wavefunctions sketched in Fig. \ref{fig:KLbalents}.
-The lattice is bipartite for any value of $\delta$, therefore, the three degenerate bands are guaranteed to remain flat for all $\delta$.
-However, we can see this more intuitively because none of the localized wavefunctions contain any amplitude on the metal sites, Fig. \ref{fig:KLbalents}c-e, which is also a consequence of Sutherland's argument \cite{SutherlandBill1986Loew}.
-The two kagome-like FTBs (and the four kagome-like dispersive bands) remain, as $\delta$ simply renormalizes the amplitudes on the metal and ligand orbitals in the (anti)bonding orbitals that form the natural basis for these bands.
+\textit{Beyond nearest-neighbor hopping.-} A mismatch in the orbital energies of the metals and ligands, $\delta\ne0$, does not induce a curvature in the degenerate IFBs as the lattice remains bipartite, (and, more intuitively, none of the localized wavefunctions contain any amplitude on the metals, Fig. \ref{fig:KLbalents}c-e) \cite{SutherlandBill1986Loew}.
+The two kagome-like IFBs remain, as $\delta$ simply changes the amplitudes on the metal and ligand orbitals in the (anti)bonding orbitals.
+However, $\delta\ne0$ breaks particle-hole symmetry; positive $\delta$ increases (decreases) the energy gap between the non-bonding IFBs and the (anti)bonding kagome-like bands, $E_g^{(h)}$ ($E_g^{(e)}$){, \cref{fig:KLBS}a}.

-Positive $\delta$ increases the energy gap between the non-bonding FTBs and the three bonding kagome-like bands, $\Delta_h$; it also decreases the energy gap between the three anti-bonding kagome-like bands and the degenerate bands, $\Delta_e$, but much less.
-These trends are reversed for negative $\delta$, as $\delta\ne0$ breaks particle-hole symmetry.
-Non-zero $\delta$ also narrows all of the dispersive bands, \Cref{fig:KLBS}a.